Have any questions? They should be answered below, but if you have any other questions feel free to email me on @

-You do indeed know your character best, and that's the secret ingredient in the write-ups I make.
+You do indeed know your character best, and that's the secret ingredient in the work I do.

-Think of it in the same way as how beer is made.
-A brewer can put together the ingredients, but cannot personally make beer.
-It's only the yeast that can ferment and turn the ingredients into beer.
-The brewer's role is vital in creating the best conditions for the yeast to work its magic, but all he or she can do is facilitate, not create.
+Think about how beer is made.
+A brewmaster can put together the ingredients, but cannot personally turn the mixture into beer.
+It's the yeast that ferments and turns the ingredients into beer.
+The brewmaster's role is vital to create the best conditions for the yeast to work, but all he or she can do is facilitate, not create.
 That's what I do with my clients.

 However, sometimes I do other things too, such as compare my potential clients to fungi.

 If that's what you think, you might want to read the answer to the previous question in this FAQ list, my fun guy!